Southern US pine forest with a rising light arrow symbolizing Forest Investment Associates timberland growth and inflation hedging

 Audit-Grade Carbon Data

-In an era where “greenwashing” is a legitimate concern for fiduciaries, Forest Investment Associates (FIA) deals in hard data, not vague promises.
-Their latest Sustainability Report reveals that their forests store a staggering 142.5 million tonnes of CO2e.
+In an era where “greenwashing” is a legitimate concern for fiduciaries, Forest Investment Associates (FIA) has positioned itself as a Natural Capital leader.

 Nature-Based Solutions